Strategy ·

 SaaS Re-engagement

-• Consider extending trial or offering discount to return
+• Provide extended trial or special offer to return

 E-commerce Re-engagement